| Shift

 This process is essentially removing the

-(photo: Step 3).
-It has to go on the cog that it was on when you took
+on the cassette (photo: Step 3).
+It has to go on the cog that it was on

-the wheel off.
-This should be the smallest cog, but sometimes you might
+when you took the wheel off.
+This should be the smallest cog, but sometimes

-forget to shift down there first before you remove the wheel — and
+you might forget to shift down there first before you remove the wheel

-if thats the case, youll want to shift the shift lever several
+— and if thats the case, youll want to shift the shift

-times BEFORE trying to put the wheel back on to make sure the derailleur
+lever several times BEFORE trying to put the wheel back on to make sure

 Then, assuming you're right handed, you